makersacademy/chitter-challenge/README.md

 ## Alwins notes 31st July

-### USER Story 1 - complete
+### User Story 1 - complete
-    Help from class mates to sort out
+    Help from class mates to sort out database issues Used Bookmark manager as a guide.

+### User Story 2 - complete
-    Used Bookmark manager as a guide.
+    Bookmark manager as guide from walkthrough and chat with classmates
+### User Story 3 - complete